Piotr1215/katacoda-scenarios/crossplane/introduction-to-crossplane/intro.md

-# Reduce toil with Crossplane Kubernetes provider
+# Introduction to Crossplane

-This workshop will help you understand how to use Crossplane's Kubernetes provider to reduce toil and simplify developing on Kubernetes.
+This workshop will help you understand Crossplane architecture and use cases.

-The goals of the workshop:

-- Understand how Crossplane's Kubernetes provider can provide a unified API for developers to create repeatable deployments
+- Understand how Crossplane solves infrastructure provisioning and configuration
 - Learn about and see basic building blocks in action
 - Go through real world scenarios of creating, consuming and managing internal platform